OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Process**: It is the operating system that takes these bytes and gets them running transforming the program into something useful
+    - **Process** - it is the operating system that takes these bytes and gets them running transforming the program into something useful
-    - **Process API**: consists of calls programs can make related to processes Typically, this includes creation, destruction, and other useful calls
+    - **Process API** - consists of calls programs can make related to processes Typically, this includes creation, destruction, and other useful calls
-    - **Process state**:  Including running, ready to run, and blocked; Different events (e.g., getting scheduled or de-scheduled, or waiting for an I/O to complete) transition a process from one of these states to the other
+    - **Process state** - including running, ready to run, and blocked; different events (e.g., getting scheduled or de-scheduled, or waiting for an I/O to complete) transition a process from one of these states to the other
-    - **Process list**: Contains information about all processes in the system
+    - **Process list** - contains information about all processes in the system

     ###### [Return](#systems-introduction) to the *Systems Introduction* module